 Your shopping cart is empty.

 Great Smoky Mountains National Park, straddling the border between Tennessee & North Carolina, is by far the the most visited National Park in America.
-It's over 11 million visitors in 2016 dwarfs the competition, the Grand Canyon was a distant second with just under 6 million visitors.
+It's 11.4 million visitors in 2018 dwarfs the competition, the Grand Canyon was a distant second with 6.3 million visitors.
 The fact that there is no entrance fee doesn't hurt, but it's also within driving distance of the major population centers of the east coast.
-It is recognized not only as a national park, but also a UNESCO Word Heritage Site and an International Biosphere Reserve.
+It is recognized not only as a national park, but also a UNESCO World Heritage Site and an International Biosphere Reserve.
 It is truly a unique place.
 In the years that I lived in Tennessee, it was also my home park, where I spent a lot of time in all seasons.

 Besides the diversity of wildlife you can find in the Smokies, the diversity of plant life is also quite amazing.
 The wildflwoer season begins in the coves at the lower elevations of the park in late March, and continues into July on the high ridges traversed by the Appalachian Trail.
 Flowers can carpet the hillsides in a way I've seen nowehere else, and the diversity can keep a macro shooter busy for hours.
 Things change direction come autumn, as the forests on the ridge tops get things started, and then the colors work their way all the down over the next few weeks.
 The month of October, the peak time for fall colors, is probably the park's busiest time.